Business

 WannaCry was designed to exploit a security vulnerability in Windows OS and affected over 230,000 computers worldwide.
 What’s more, this ransomware attack affected businesses in 150 countries in 2017.
 This led to businesses collectively losing millions of pounds from data breaches.

-One of the worst affected places by this ransomware attack was the NHS hospitals in the UK, causing damages worth 92 million pounds.
-The main reason behind this was because their computer systems weren’t updated regularly.
+One of the worst-affected places by this ransomware attack was the NHS hospitals in the UK, causing damage worth 92 million pounds.
+The main reason behind this was that their computer systems weren’t updated regularly.

 WannaCry only affected outdated systems, as the hacker exploited an operating system issue that was fixed way before these attacks took place.
 While being attacked by WannaCry, you can’t access your system until you pay the ransom in Bitcoin.